Life (magazine): Weekly news magazine

+21st century

 In March 2000, Time Inc. announced it would cease regular publication of Life with the May issue.

 "It's a sad day for us here," Don Logan, chairman and chief executive of Time Inc., told CNN.com.
 "It was still in the black," he said, noting that Life was increasingly spending more to maintain its monthly circulation level of approximately 1.5 million.
-"Life was a general interest magazine and since its reincarnation, it had always struggled to find its identity, to find its position in the marketplace," Logan said.
+"Life was a general interest magazine and since its reincarnation, it had always struggled to find its identity, to find its position in the marketplace."

 The magazine's last issue featured a human interest story.
-In 1936, its first issue under Henry Luce featured a baby named George Story, with the headline "Life Begins"; over the years the magazine had published updates about the course of Story's life as he married, had children, and pursued a career as a journalist.
-After Time announced its pending closure in March, George Story happened to die of heart failure on April 4, 2000.
-The last issue of Life was titled "A Life Ends", featuring his story and how it had intertwined with the magazine over the years.
+Its first issue under Henry Luce in 1936 featured a baby named George Story, with the headline "Life Begins"; the magazine had published updates about the course of Story's life over the years, as he married, had children, and pursued a career as a journalist.
+After Time announced its pending closure in March, Story happened to die of heart failure on April 4, 2000.
+The last issue of Life was titled "A Life Ends", featuring his story and how it had intertwined with the magazine's history.

 For Life subscribers, remaining subscriptions were honored with other Time Inc. magazines, such as Time.
-In January 2001, these subscribers received a special, Life-sized format of "The Year in Pictures" edition of Time magazine.
-It was a Life issue disguised under a Time logo on the front.
-(Newsstand copies of this edition were published under the Life imprint.)
+In January 2001, these subscribers received a special Life-sized format of "The Year in Pictures" edition of Time magazine; it was a Life issue disguised under a Time logo on the front.
+Newsstand copies of this edition were published under the Life imprint.